July 23, 2025, 2:04 pm | Read time: 6 minutes

 What issues does Poppy have?

 “Poppy was afraid of children.
 We assume she was born on the street and had bad experiences with playing children.
-But with a lot of patience, we’ve almost managed to overcome that.”
+With a lot of patience, we’ve almost managed to resolve that.”

-You’ve already had an arthritis check for Poppy.
+You’ve already had an arthritis examination for Poppy.
 Why at such a young age?

 “Arthritis is a chronic joint disease, and even young dogs can show early signs.
 Unfortunately, arthritis can’t be cured, but the earlier you recognize and properly treat it, the better you can spare the dog severe pain.
-Our Golden Retrievers Lotte and Emma also had arthritis, but back then we weren’t as informed and could only provide relief with strong painkillers in their old age.
-With Poppy, we want to do better.”
+Our Golden Retrievers Lotte and Emma also had arthritis, but back then, we weren’t as informed and could only provide relief with strong painkillers in their old age.
+We want to do better with Poppy.”

 What have you learned from Poppy about patience, trust, or closeness?